 UTSA’s Multidisciplinary Science Program

-The B.S. in Multidisciplinary Science (MDS) will provide you with a broad range of learning that is spread across the sciences.
+UTSA’s Multidisciplinary Science (MDS) degree will provide you with a broad range of learning that is spread across the sciences.
 You’ll take courses in bioscience, genetics, chemistry, oceanography and more.
 The MDS degree, coupled with a concentration in a single science field, is recommended for future scientists interested in an extensive interdisciplinary approach in science.
 This program is designed specifically for you if you’re interested in becoming a future scientist or secondary science teacher.

 If you’re seeking a teacher certification, you should contact the COEHD Advising and Certification Center as early as possible, no later than your fourth semester, for information about certificate requirements and admission procedures.
 Undergraduates seeking elementary teacher certification must complete the interdisciplinary studies degree.